 - The coordinator and psychologist meet with parents/teachers to determine an appropriate educational plan.

-Identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
-Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant.
+When possible, identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
+Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant or itinerant teacher.

 High ability retired teacher consultants plan and implement accelerated enrichment activities, including preparation for off-site seminars, for identified students.
 The consultant will send progress reports twice a year to parents.
 Advanced program consultants may assist the cluster teacher in providing challenging materials and experiences for the student as well.